Alujjdnd/Ngrok-LAN/README.md

   <img src=https://raw.githubusercontent.com/Alujjdnd/Ngrok-LAN/main/docs/assets/OSSrs.png>
 </div>

 Ngrok LAN is a Fabric mod that enables you to share your singleplayer world with your friends across the globe, all via clicking on the new "Open Public Server" button!
-This mod uses Ngrok as the main service to "tunnel" your connection to the internet, and will generate a link for your friends to connect to after you click on "Open Public Server".
+This mod uses Ngrok, a free service to ease the creation of servers, as the main service to "tunnel" your connection to the internet, and will generate a link for your friends to connect to after you click on "Open Public Server".

 For more on how Ngrok-LAN works, check out [What is Ngrok](#what-is-ngrok).